-Activities Sports & Athletics Picking the Best Gymnastics Grips for You Share PINTEREST Email Print bilderlounge/Tips RF / Getty Images Sports & Athletics Gymnastics Basics Lessons Competitions Famous Gymnasts Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Golf Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Amy Van Deusen Amy Van Deusen is a professional gymnast, coach, and writer who has contributed articles about the sport for espnW and other major channels.
+Activities Sports & Athletics Picking the Best Gymnastics Grips for You Share PINTEREST Email Print bilderlounge/Tips RF / Getty Images Sports & Athletics Gymnastics Basics Lessons Famous Gymnasts Baseball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Golf Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Amy Van Deusen Amy Van Deusen Amy Van Deusen is a professional gymnast, coach, and writer who has contributed articles about the sport for espnW and other major channels.
 Learn about our Editorial Process Updated on 01/29/19 A grip is worn on each hand when a gymnast performs on the uneven bars, rings or high bar.
 It has a strip of leather that covers the palm of a gymnast's hand, secured by a Velcro or buckle wrist strap at the bottom and by the gymnast's fingers at the top.
 Most competitive gymnasts wear grips with a wooden dowel to help them grip the bar or rings more easily.
 Who Wears Grips?
 Almost every top-level artistic gymnast in the US and many other countries wear grips.
 Most novice gymnasts progress from using their bare hands to beginner grips without dowels to dowel grips, as they advance in skill level.
 Some coaches prefer for their gymnasts to wear grips from a young age to get the feel of them, while others wait until their gymnasts are performing difficult skills.
 A few gymnasts would rather not wear grips at all and perform very successfully without them.
 How Do I Know If I Need Grips?
 Deciding whether you should wear grips is a decision that you and your coach have to make together.
 If you have reached the point where you're performing a lot of swinging elements, such as clear hip circles or giants, grips can help you stay securely on the bar and perform these skills with more confidence.
 Though they don't prevent rips, grips can also help protect your hands so you get fewer rips.
 Which Grips Should I Buy?
 Many coaches are very specific on the brands of grips they like their gymnasts to use, so talk to your coach about what brand to purchase.
 Gymnasts are also picky about which grips they like to buy: some like softer grips that are easier to break in, while others like heavier grips.
 It's important to find the brand and type that feels most comfortable to you.
 Oftentimes, once you have both decided you are ready for grips, your coach will order them for you through the gymnastics club—another great reason to talk to your coach before purchasing a pair!
 There are many well-respected brands of grips.
 Some of the most popular are: Ten.
 0 Grips: Well-known for their durability, Ten.
 0 grips are sometimes a little harder to "break in."
 They last and last though, and many gymnasts are very loyal to this brand.
 Bailie Grips: Similar in many ways to Ten.
 0 grips, these are often characterized as long-lasting and heavier.
 Reisport Grips: These grips are in the middle—they are usually softer and easier to break in but don't last as long.
 U.S. Glove Grips: These grips are generally the lightest and easiest to break in.
 Grip Sizing It's very important to be accurately sized for the grips you purchase.
 When you choose the brand you wish to buy, pay close attention to their sizing instructions.
 Though it is a rare occurrence, there is a risk of severe injury to your wrists and forearms if your grips are too long, or if you wear the wrong type of grip (e.g. an uneven bar grip on the high bar).
 This is most common in men's high bar, when a grip can become "locked" on the bar and the gymnast's momentum continues while the grip is stuck, causing injury.
 What Else Do I Need?
 Be sure to pick up a pair of wrist bands to wear under your grips to prevent chafing on your wrists.
 Like grips, this is a matter of personal preference.
 Some gymnasts like to wear thick cotton ones, others simply cut the tops off of old tube socks, while still others invest in neoprene wrist bands which offer the most protection from cuts on the wrists.
 Breaking in Your Grips As noted above, some grips are easier to break in than others.
 Almost all grips, however, require some break-in time.
 Because of this, it's a good idea to have two pairs of grips on hand in case one pair breaks during competition or at another bad time.
 Most gymnasts break in their grips by performing simple skills until their grips feel ready for the more difficult ones.
 You should be very careful during this time to not try harder skills before your grips feel good.
 If your grips are very stiff, you can also try rolling the leather part around the dowel.
 This will mimic the shape of the bar or ring and can help you break them in more quickly.
 The finger holes can be expanded with rolled-up sand paper if they feel too tight.
 Avoid pulling or cutting the holes—this can damage the grips very quickly.
 How Do I Care for My Grips?
 Most grip companies recommend storing your grips in their own clean bag when they're not in use.
 (This also keeps the chalk on the grips from getting on other stuff in your gym bag).
 Many gymnasts use a grip brush to keep their grips from getting too smooth.
 Using these very frequently can degrade your grips faster, as can the popular technique of spraying your grips with water.
 Many gymnastics still do both—and take a small risk that their grips won't last as long.